Jury: Kevin Spacey didn't molest actor Anthony Rapp in 1986

-NEW YORK (AP) — A jury concluded Tuesday that Kevin Spacey did not molest actor Anthony Rapp when Rapp was 14, while both were relatively unknown actors in Broadway plays in the 1980s.
+NEW YORK (AP) — A jury sided with Kevin Spacey on Thursday in one of the lawsuits that derailed the film star's career, finding he did not sexually abuse Anthony Rapp, then 14, while both were relatively unknown actors in Broadway plays in 1986.

-The verdict in federal court in Manhattan brings to a conclusion a civil trial that was an outgrowth of the #MeToo movement.
-The lawsuit, based on 2017 claims by Rapp, sought $40 million in damages.
+The verdict in the civil trial came with lightning speed.
+Jurors at a federal court in New York deliberated for a little more than an hour before deciding that Rapp hadn't proven his allegations.

-Deliberations lasted just over an hour.
-When the verdict was read, Spacey dropped his head.
-But he then hugged lawyers and others before leaving the courtroom.
+When the verdict was read, Spacey dropped his head, then hugged his lawyers.
+He didn't speak to reporters as he left the courthouse.

-Earlier Thursday, a lawyer for Rapp, Richard Steigman, urged jurors to make Spacey pay for trying to make a sexual advance on Rapp in Spacey’s Manhattan apartment in 1986 after a party.
-He accused Spacey of lying on the witness stand.

-Jennifer Keller, a lawyer for Spacey, told jurors that Rapp made up the encounter and said they should reject Rapp's claims.
+“We’re very grateful to the jury for seeing through these false allegations,” said his attorney, Jennifer Keller.

+“What’s next is Mr. Spacey is going to be proven that he’s innocent of anything he’s been accused of.
+That there was no truth to any of the allegations,” she added, a reference to other sexual misconduct claims against the actor, including criminal charges in England.

 Rapp’s claims, and those of others, abruptly interrupted what had been a soaring career for the two-time Academy Award winning actor, who lost his job on the Netflix series “House of Cards” and saw other opportunities dry up.
 Rapp is a regular on TV’s “Star Trek: Discovery” and was part of the original Broadway cast of “Rent.”

-Kaplan responded by saying Steigman's statement “shouldn't happen” and that if the jury ruled in Rapp's favor, attorneys may need to make written arguments over the issue.
-He also said that Rapp during his testimony should not have mentioned that there were other claims made against Spacey.

-During her closing argument, Keller tried to suggest reasons for why Rapp would make up the encounter with Spacey, in which he said Spacey picked him up and briefly laid on top of him on a bed in his apartment.
-At the time, Rapp was 14 and Spacey was 26.
-Rapp testified that he wriggled out and fled the apartment only to encounter an inebriated Spacey at the door asking if he was sure he wanted to leave.
+“I knew I wouldn’t have any sexual interest in Anthony Rapp or any child.
+That I knew,” he told jurors.

+During her closing arguments to the jury, Keller suggested reasons Rapp imagined the encounter with Spacey or made it up.

-Spacey's attorney said it was possible Rapp invented it based on his experience performing in “Precious Sons,” a play in which actor Ed Harris picks up Rapp's character and lays on top of him, mistaking him briefly for his wife before discovering it is his son.
+It was possible, she said, that Rapp invented it based on his experience performing in “Precious Sons,” a play in which actor Ed Harris picks up Rapp’s character and lays on top of him, mistaking him briefly for his wife before discovering it is his son.

-She also suggested that Rapp later became jealous that Spacey became a megastar while Rapp had “smaller roles in small shows" after his breakthrough performance in Broadway's “Rent.”
+She also suggested that Rapp later grew jealous that Spacey became a megastar while Rapp had “smaller roles in small shows” after his breakthrough performance in Broadway’s “Rent.”

 “So here we are today and Mr. Rapp is getting more attention from this trial than he has in his entire acting life,” Keller said.

-Note: This story has been updated to correct the day of the week in the lead paragraph to Thursday, not Tuesday.